RandHasan01/DemoQA-AutomationTesting/README.md

 ├── pom.xml                       # Maven configuration file
 └── README.md                     # Project documentation

-### 🧠 The framework follows the Page Object Model (POM) design pattern
-to improve code readability, reusability, and maintenance.
+🧠 The framework follows the Page Object Model (POM) design pattern to improve code readability, reusability, and maintenance.

 ---

 # ⚙️ Assumptions and Limitations
-Tests are executed on the Google Chrome browser.
+- Tests are executed on the Google Chrome browser.

-The target website (DemoQA) is dynamic and may occasionally change, which could require updating locators.
+- The target website (DemoQA) is dynamic and may occasionally change,which could require updating locators.

-No reporting tools or parallel execution are implemented — the focus is on simplicity and framework structure.
+- No reporting tools or parallel execution are implemented the focus is on simplicity and framework structure.

-Built as a learning framework, easily extendable with reporting or cross-browser testing in the future.
+- Built as a learning framework, easily extendable with reporting or cross-browser testing in the future.